 you can control as a whole.
 Different components have different scopes, depending on the features the component

 default scope, which is used for non-categorized log messages.

-Pilot, Citadel, and Galley have their own scopes which you can discover by looking at their reference documentation.
+Pilot-Agent, Pilot-Discovery, Mixer, and the Istio Operator have their own scopes which you can discover by looking at their reference documentation.

 Each scope has a unique output level which is one of:

 none produces no output for the scope, and